 The same is seen in other cases – in the Chagos case several judges were prepared to overturn even primary legislation, in that case an Order in Council within the Crown’s plenary authority over a colony, by inventing a rule not hitherto known to law.
 In the Anisminic case a section of an Act of Parliament was effectively annulled by the court by sleight of hand in its interpretation, and the court went even further in the Privacy International case in 2017 to ignore an Act of Parliament: these Acts excluded the control of the court, and this would be an outrage to a judge, as everything must be judicable.
 In this context, the Cherry/Miller prorogation case is a natural step on a road, and we are not at the end of the road yet.

 Judges have always ‘made law’ in the sense of filling in the gaps where no previous decision had been made.
 That power is not there to make new rules.
 Only Parliament can properly do that.
-Making law must become a habit though, to compete the pattern or to build a hedge about the law.
+Making law must become a habit though, to complete the pattern (so there are no gaps to be filled by judicial imagination) or to build a hedge about the law.

 The courts are tasked with upholding the rule of law, and all these cases have been decided in the spirit of ensuring the rule of law by imposing rules, even where there were none.
 In doing so they are not upholding the rule of law – that assumes that law that is stable and understood.
 They are instead imposing the rule of lawyers.